Netanyahu hails 'new era' with Brazil

-Israeli Prime Minister Benjamin Netanyahu hailed what he said would be a "new era" in ties with "great power" Brazil ahead of meeting Friday with the Latin America's country's incoming far-right leader, Jair Bolsonaro.
+Israeli Prime Minister Benjamin Netanyahu hailed what he said would be a "new era" in ties with "great power" Brazil ahead of a meeting Friday with the Latin American country's incoming far-right leader, Jair Bolsonaro.

-Netanyahu also stressed that he would press Bolsonaro on an announcement -- since walked back -- that Brazil would follow the United States in moving its embassy in Israel to Jerusalem.
+Netanyahu also stressed that he was going to press Bolsonaro on an announcement -- since walked back -- that Brazil would follow the United States in moving its embassy in Israel to Jerusalem.

 "The president-elect (Bolsonaro) announced he would (transfer the embassy).
 You can be certain I will speak with him about that in our first meeting," Netanyahu, speaking Hebrew, told reporters on his flight before it landed in Rio de Janeiro.

-Netanyahu was to meet Bolsonaro for lunch in Rio on Friday on what was the first-ever visit to Brazil by an Israeli prime minister.
+The leader was greeted at the airport with a red carpet unrolled next to his El Al plane, and tropical sunshine.
+It was the first-ever visit to Brazil by an Israeli prime minister.

+A procession of black cars and police motorbike outriders took Netanyahu to a century-old military fort at the end of Rio's Copacabana beach district where he was greeted by a smiling Bolsonaro and ushered inside for talks.

 An embassy transfer could put at risk lucrative Brazilian poultry and halal meat exports to Arab countries